-higher-level governments (Yi and Liu, 2022), education backgrounds, and in-service economic performance metrics such as GDP growth rates.
-Luo and Qin (2021) argued that the promotion of prefectural Party secretaries is linked to GDP growth rates, while the promotion of mayors does not show a significant correlation with GDP growth rates.
-However, Luo and Qin did not control for officials' career experiences.
+In previous research on the promotion mechanisms of Chinese officials, several factors have been identified as influencing promotions, including but not limited to relationships with higher-level governments (Liu 2022), education backgrounds, and in-service economic performance metrics such as GDP growth rates.
+Luo (2021) pointed out that the promotion of prefectural Party secretaries is linked to GDP growth rates, while the promotion of mayors does not show a significant correlation with GDP growth rates.
+However, Luo did not control for officials' career experiences.